-The branch distribution (BD) unit must be installed indoors; O Do not install the BD box in a highly humid environment.
+The branch distribution (BD) unit must be installed indoors; Do not install the BD box in a highly humid environment.
 There is risk of product failure and property damage.

-O Do not make refrigerant substitutions.
+Do not make refrigerant substitutions.
 Use R410A only.
 If a different refrigerant is used, or air mixes with original refrigerant, the unit will malfunction and be damaged.

-O Do not store or use flammable gas / combustibles near the unit.
+O not store or use flammable gas / combustibles near the unit.
 There is a risk of product failure.
+O Do not use the product for mission critical or special purpose applications such as preserving foods, works of art, or other precision air conditioning applications.
+The equipment is designed to provide comfort cooling and heating.
 There is risk of property damage.